 Where I Want To Live has been created by families and experts who have direct experience of supporting and guiding young adults to make choices about where and how they live.
 Together we promote the vision of a country where adults with learning disabilities have real choice about where and how they live.

 Everyone seems to agree that adults with learning disabilities should have choice and control over their lives and legislation supports this.
 However, despite everyone’s best efforts this is often not the case.

-We are aiming for positive social impact – we plan to create an inclusive, person-centred approach to help young adults make decisions about their own future, championing ambition and treating each individual with respect and integrity.
+We are aiming for positive social impact – we plan to create an inclusive, person-centred approach to help young people make decisions about their own future, championing ambition and treating each individual with respect and integrity.

-We will provide resources and support to educate young adults and their support networks so that we see more self-discovery and empowerment, leading to positive outcomes.
+We will provide resources and support to educate young people and their support networks so that we see more self-discovery and empowerment, leading to positive outcomes.
 If we come together through Where I Want to Live we believe choice and control can become a reality and not just a tag line.
 Please join us as we start our journey.